Category

 On the other hand, some find appeal in its market aspects.
 Just as some works see prices skyrocket, there's also the perspective of viewing contemporary art as an asset.
 Beyond that, there's the academic world, historical viewpoints... the world of contemporary art is truly iridescent.

 As AI advances this far, the things humans should do keep dwindling.
 But in a way, that's wonderful, right?
 We're entering an era where we don't have to struggle like before.
-Precisely because of that, I think the role of contemporary art as one of the few remaining "human activities" will only grow larger from here on out.
+Precisely because of that, I believe the role of contemporary art as one of the few remaining "human activities" will only grow larger from here on out.

 南條さん